jasonl99/jasonl99.github.io/_posts/2017-01-21-managing_sockets_part_2.md

 at this point:  1) monkey-patch kemal or crystal's http, or 2) find another way.

 It then occurred to me that there's a _very_ simple way to do this, though it does mess with encapsulation a bit.
-Since we have the session available in the first route, `get "page1"`, and we already have a little chunk of javascript that creates the socket with `new WebSocket("ws:" + location.host "/socket1")`, we can leverage this a with just a bit more code.
+Since we have the session available in the first route, `get "/page1"`, and we already have a little chunk of javascript that creates the socket with `new WebSocket("ws:" + location.host "/socket1")`, we can leverage this a with just a bit more code.

 Javascript's implementation of websocket (which we'll use in more depth later), has a convenient method `#onconnect` which is called the first time a connection is established and ready.
 This is perfect!
-We can send the session_id right back to the server from the browser.
+We can use this to send the session_id right back to the server from the browser.
 Here's what the code looks like to send a JSON object with a key "sessionID":

 ```ruby
 get "/page1" do |context|